MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/install-the-tools.md

 ## Install your engine of choice

-Now that you have your Windows 10, Visual Studio, and Windows 10 SDK ready to go, let's choose an engine to build on.
+Now that you have your Windows 10, Visual Studio, and Windows 10 SDK ready to go, let's install and setup the engine of your choice.

+If you still need to choose an engine, see the [Introduction to Mixed Reality development](https://docs.microsoft.com/windows/mixed-reality/develop/development?tabs=unity#what-technology-path-are-you-interested-in).

 [!INCLUDE[](includes/tools-overview.md)]